JEROME ROBINSON DIVERSITY AWARD

 1. Applicants must identify as BIPOC (American Indian/Alaska Native, Indigenous Peoples, Asian, Black/African American, Hispanic/Latinx, Middle Eastern or North African, and/or Native Hawaiian/Other Pacific Islander).

-2. Applicants must be a currently-enrolled or recent (within two years) graduate of an accredited library and information science, architecture, architectural history, or urban planning program.
+2. Applicants must be currently enrolled in, or recently graduated from (within two years), an accredited degree program in library and information science, architecture, architectural history, or urban planning.

 3. Candidates must demonstrate, in writing, a strong interest in the combination of the built environment disciplines and librarianship.
 Specifically, the application form includes the following question: Please describe your background and interest in a combination of both architecture and librarianship.
 If your education falls primarily under architecture, describe your experience with or interest in becoming a librarian, archivist or information professional.
 If your education falls primarily under librarianship, describe your experience with or interest in architecture as a potential subject specialty.
 Please structure your response as a brief essay of 400-500 words (do not exceed 500 words).